AdobeDocs/commerce-knowledge-base.en/help/faq/general/can-i-install-third-party-applications-on-my-cloud-instance.md

 ---
-description: No. Installing third-party apps (like WordPress or Drupal) on the Adobe Commerce on cloud infrastructure servers is not allowed.
-You must host such applications on external servers.
+title: Can I install third-party applications on my cloud instance?
 labels: FAQ,Magento Commerce Cloud,PCI,data,security,third-party_applications,Adobe Commerce,cloud infrastructure
-title: Can I install third-party applications on my cloud instance?
 ---

-# Can I install third-party applications on my cloud instance?

  No. Installing third-party apps (like WordPress or Drupal) on the Adobe Commerce on cloud infrastructure servers is not allowed.
 You must host such applications on external servers.

 ## Reasons